AL2009man/Balatro-GamepadPrompt-Mod/README.md

 I highly suggest copying the Balatro.exe file as a backup in case it doesn't work.
 Also, if a game update comes out, **the modded prompts will be overridden**. if you wanna apply the same mod again: you'll have to redo the entire step.

 ## Method 1: Steammoded
+1. download any File Archivers app/programs that supports **[Zstandard/ZSTD](https://facebook.github.io/zstd/)**, the latest version of [**7-Zip](https://www.7-zip.org/)** or **[NanaZip](https://github.com/M2Team/NanaZip)** is highly recommended.
+   * If you're on a Linux distro (or you're on SteamOS): you can skip this step.
+Your File Archive app/program should support it.
-1. Download [Streammodded version 1.0+](https://github.com/Steamopollys/Steamodded) (Balatro Mod-loader) and read the [Installation booklet](https://github.com/Steamopollys/Steamodded/wiki/01.-Getting-started).
+2. Download [Streammodded version 1.0+](https://github.com/Steamopollys/Steamodded) (Balatro Mod-loader) and read the [Installation booklet](https://github.com/Steamopollys/Steamodded/wiki/01.-Getting-started).
-2. after that: download this Modpack, open the button prompt folder, and pick one of the Button Prompt folders.
+3. after that: download this Modpack, open the button prompt folder, and pick one of the Button Prompt folders.
    * There will be variants of the same Button Icons within the same Button Prompt file (for example: the Nintendo Switch prompts folder will include the Nintendo Layout version), just pick one of the variants and proceed
-3. Drag and drop `GamepadPrompts-[Insert Controller Type name here]` file into `/Mods` folder.
+4. Drag and drop `GamepadPrompts-[Insert Controller Type name here]` file into `/Mods` folder.
-4. To ensure this mod was successfully installed: launch Balatro and then hover towards the "Mod" menu and make sure you see "Gamepad Prompts - [Insert Controller Type name here]" on the list.
+5. To ensure this mod was successfully installed: launch Balatro and then hover towards the "Mod" menu and make sure you see "Gamepad Prompts - [Insert Controller Type name here]" on the list.

 ## Method 2: Direct Patch
 Due to copyright-related issues, I won't be able to provide you with the .exe file, as it contains the entire source code.
 Thus, I will teach you how to apply the customized button prompts.

-1. download any File Archivers programs (ideally: [7Zip](https://www.7-zip.org/) or [NanaZip](https://github.com/M2Team/NanaZip))
+1. download any File Archivers app/programs that supports **[Zstandard/ZSTD](https://facebook.github.io/zstd/)**, the latest version of **[7-Zip](https://www.7-zip.org/)** or **[NanaZip](https://github.com/M2Team/NanaZip)** is highly recommended.
+   * If you're on a Linux distro (or you're on SteamOS): you can skip this step.
+Your File Archive app/program should support it.
 2. Open `Balatro.exe` as a Archive/Open inside.
 3. Hover straight into `resources` > `textures`
 4. Now go back to your Downloaded button prompt folder, pick one of the Button Prompt type folders and open it, open `Direct Download` folder